 How to Unpair Your Apple Watch From Your iPhone

 Before you reset your Apple Watch, you should unpair it from your iPhone.
 This will remove your Apple Watch from your phone, create a backup, and disable Activation Lock.

-The removal of Activation Lock is critical if you plan to sell your Apple Watch.
-The next owner can’t use the Apple Watch if activation lock is enabled.
+The removal of the Activation Lock is critical if you plan to sell your Apple Watch.
+The next owner can’t use the Apple Watch if the activation lock is enabled.
 Before you get started, make sure your Apple Watch and iPhone are close together.